Raghav1909/pdfreader-backend/README.md

 ## Initialize the Database

-After starting the server, initialize the database:
+After starting the server, open a new terminal to initialize the database:

    ```bash
    python init_script.py